E-ISSN: 2148-5402 | Contact

 Abstract

-Methods: The study was designed retrospectively in a tertiarry referral hospital and patients diagnosed with PA between January 2012 and January 2022 were investigated.
-Demographics, clinical and radiological findings at presentation, diagnostic steps, 18F-FDG PET-CT findings, and time interval of diagnosis were analyzed.
+METHODS: Conducted retrospectively at a tertiary referral hospital, this study investigated patients diagnosed with PA between January 2012 and January 2022.
+Demographics, clinical and radiological findings at presentation, diagnostic steps, PET-CT findings, and the time interval to diagnosis were analyzed.

-Conclusion: The diagnosis of PA is challenging and takes time. often misdiagnosed as lung cancer or pulmonary tuberculosis and diagnosis is challenging and takes time.
-As it demonstrates moderate metabolic uptake on 18F-FDG PET-CT, differentiating lung malignancy from PA is not sufficient by itself for accurate and timely diagnosis.
+CONCLUSIONS: The diagnosis of PA is challenging and often delayed, frequently misdiagnosed as lung cancer or pulmonary tuberculosis.
+PA shows moderate metabolic uptake on PET-CT scans and, PET-CT scan is insufficient for accurate and timely differentiation between lung malignancy and PA.